-For your knowledge, here is a complete list of the general program terms specific for heating and cooling equipment incentives from FOCUS ON ENERGY®, make sure it is eligible by referring to these guidelines.
+Here is a complete list of the general program terms specific for heating and cooling equipment incentives from FOCUS ON ENERGY®.
+Make sure your equipment is eligible by referring to these guidelines.

 General Program Terms and Eligibility Requirements: